cbeauhilton/beauhilton.com/posts/geocheatcode.md

 # geocheatcode

+Here is background and code
+for a trick I use to get
+Google to give me best-in-class guesses for latitude and longitude, despite goofy and/or downright bad location searches.

-## Map All the Things
+## Map all the things

 I love maps.

 Several of my projects involve mapping things at scale.

-When you want to map a few things, you type your searches into Google Maps and get addresses and/or latitudes and longitudes quickly and reliably.
+When you want to map a few things, you type searches into Google Maps and get addresses and/or latitudes and longitudes quickly and reliably.

-But what if you would like to map 90,000 things whose locations you don't yet know?
+But what if you'd like to map 90,000 things whose locations you don't yet know?

 [Google](https://developers.google.com/maps)